 “So I ran.
 I drank the potion Alchemist made to make me faster, and for two days and four hours, I ran as hard as I could sustain.
-Two days and four hours of pushing myself as hard as I could.
+Two days and four hours of pushing myself as hard as I could, using manifesting to stop myself getting tired.
 Two days and four hours of cursing myself for not getting an extra Severing Step from Alchemist when I had the chance.
 I did everything I could to get to you before Morrow did too much damage.
 Because even doing everything I could, I couldn’t get there in time to stop him attacking you.
 I was forty-five minutes too late.

 “Justicar took me by surprise!
 I didn’t have time to be upset.
 But I had to watch for forty-five minutes while Morrow abused you.
 And I’m not like you.
 I can’t be angry at someone and then forgive them with my next breath.
 It doesn’t matter what I believe now.
 I will hate the face of Morrow for as long as I live.”

 “Woah, that’s… I mean, shit.
 If I’d realized – I mean, that explains it completely.
 I’m sorry –”

 Yali frowned.
 “I, I –” she said in a quiet voice, “I’m not sure it’s the whole explanation.”